Covid-19: Slow the Coronavirus Spread

 - Plan your route.
 This will help you make the fewest stops possible and help prevent close contact.
-Keep track of places you go.
-This will help contact tracers notify others if you become infected.

 - Remember to wash your hands.
 Wash before you leave your home, so you do not bring the virus with you.
 Wash again when you get home, after you put away any items you bought.

 - Wear a face covering (mask) when needed.
 Bring extra coverings with you.
 You may need to wear a covering in restaurants, stores, and other public buildings.
 You may also need a covering on mass transit, such as a bus, subway, or airplane.

 - Centers for Disease Control and Prevention